Ex-USC gynecologist charged in sex assaults of 16 patients

 "We care deeply about our community and our top priority continues to be the well-being of our students, health center patients and university community," Austin said in a statement.
 "We hope this arrest will be a healing step."

-John Manly, an attorney who represents about 200 of the patients who have sued USC, said his clients were gratified to hear Tyndall has been arrested and hope the university also will be investigated.

-He said his clients also were frustrated that it took more than a year for charges to be filed against Tyndall.

-In a separate case, a former gynecologist at the University of California, Los Angeles appeared in court Wednesday on sexual abuse charges.
-A preliminary hearing was set for July 30.
+Heaps, the former UCLA gynecologist, appeared in court Wednesday and a preliminary hearing was set for July 30.

 Comments